Founder and Director, Phoenix Rising Studio

 Vero Diaz proudly developed her network while at EUC with the support of committed professors.

-Vero joined the FES community in 2013, after a friend recommended the program.
+Vero joined the EUC community in 2013, after a friend recommended the program.
 While in the program, she wanted to focus on decolonial arts, and develop her network with arts communities within Toronto and Latin America.

 Now, Vero seeks to develop herself as a professional artist and creative entrepreneur; she is building her arts based business called Phoenix Rising Studio centred in self-mastery and self love through photography, videography, visual arts, and healing arts; as well as contributing to diverse communities as an artist.